vorava/vorava/README.md

 > Repository: [https://github.com/vorava/BP](https://github.com/vorava/BP)

 ### 💻 Projects
-I have many school projects, some o them are public here as repositories.
+I have many school projects, ranging from network applications in C to ML algorithms in Python.
+Some of them are public here as repositories.
 Many more of them are stored on GitHub as private.

 I have spent a semester as Erasmus+ student in Pisa (project from there are [here](https://github.com/vorava/UniPi_ISPR)).